 It’s also vital that you make sure the journalist will be able to find the exact information they need in your pitch, so make it clear, concise, and use bullet points or bolding if you think it might help.

 Our outreach team have had a lot of success with shaping our work around current trends — it’s a great way to make your link-building efforts timelier, and certainly keeps thing interesting.
-If you would like us to use our expertise to help you gain coverage on high-quality and high-profile sites, get in touch to discuss your digital marketing needs today.
+So, if you’re looking for an SEO agency to help you gain coverage on high-quality and high-profile sites, get in touch to discuss your digital marketing needs today.